Raziz1/Astable_Multivibrator/README.md

 ## Parts
 View the BOM to see the parts used for this project

+## PCB Layout
+The routes for this porject were generated using the autoroute feature.
+This is not ideal as it can result in a variety of design rule errors.
+It also does not give you the chance to layout the routes yourself

 ## Output Files
 The following output files were included